Employment Issues

 at the Massachusetts Mental Health Center (1979-1982), Dr. Bursztajn

-has a special interest in the treatment and forensic evaluation of
+has a special interest in the treatment and forensic evaluation of developmentally

-developmentally related impairments.
-These have included communication-related
+related impairments.
+These have included communication-related impairments

-School Intensive Diagnostic Interviewing course for psychiatrists
+Interviewing course for psychiatrists preparing for the American Board

-preparing for the American Board of Psychiatry and Neurology certification
+of Psychiatry and Neurology certification examination, with a special

-examination, with a special emphasis on learning to observe and report
+emphasis on learning to observe and report nonverbal communication by

-nonverbal communication by the mentally and developmentally communication-impaired
+the mentally and developmentally communication-impaired patient.

 Right to Privacy